12 Turkey Cooking Tips From Real Chefs

 This might sound like sacrilege to traditional cooks and turkey lovers.
 But chefs insist it’s the only way to cook a full-size bird through and through without drying out the meat.
 Chef Marc Murphy, owner of Landmarc restaurants in New York, told the Times he roasts the breast and the legs separately, while chef R.B.
 Quinn prefers to cut his turkeys in half before cooking them.
 Bobby Flay, meanwhile, strikes a balance: "I roast the meat until the breasts are done, and then cut off the legs and thighs.
 The breasts can rest, and you can cook off the legs in the drippings left in the pan."

 No matter if you’ve chosen a dry brine, a wet brine, or no brine at all, turkeys need a helping of butter spread around the outside and under the skin.
 Thomas Keller, founder of The French Laundry, recommends using clarified butter.
-"It helps the skin turn extra-crispy without getting scorched," he recently told Epicurious.
+"It helps the skin turn extra-crispy without getting scorched," he told Epicurious.

 A quality meat thermometer is a must, chefs say.
 When you use it, make sure to take the temperature in more than one spot on the bird, checking to see that it’s cooked to at least 165 degrees through and through.
 Also, says Diane Morgan, author of The New Thanksgiving Table, you should know the temperature of your oven, as a few degrees can make the difference between a well-cooked bird and one that’s over- or under-done.